opennetworkinglab/aether-docs/developer/roc.rst

 The ROC models must be configured with the following:

 * A default enterprise with the id `defaultent`.
-* A default ip-domain with the id `defaultent-defaultip`.
 * A default site with the id `defaultent-defaultsite`.
-  This site should be linked to the `defaultent` enterprise.
+  This site should be within the `defaultent` enterprise.
-* A default device group with the id `defaultent-defaultsite-default`.
-  This device group should be linked to the `defaultent-defaultip` ip-domain and the `defaultent-defaultsite` site.

-Each Enterprise Site must be configured with a default device group and that default device group's name must end in the suffix `-default`.
-For example, `acme-chicago-default`.
+  This site is used by ``subscriber-proxy`` to place detected SIM Cards that cannot be matched to an existing site.

 Some exercises to get familiar
 ------------------------------

-1. Deploy the ROC and POST the mega-patch, go into the ``aether-roc-gui`` and click through the VCS, DeviceGroup, and other objects to see that they were created as expected.
+1. Deploy the ROC and POST the mega-patch, go into the ``aether-roc-gui`` and click through the Slice, DeviceGroup, and other objects to see that they were created as expected.

 2. Examine the log of the ``sdcore-adapter-v3`` container.
 It should be